 Saint Mary Lake

 Saint Mary Lake is the second largest of the Glacier National Park Lakes.
-A glacial finger lake at 9.9 miles (15.9 km) long, it is nearly the same length at Lake McDonald but it is not as wide or deep.
-It’s depth is 300 feet (91 m) deep with a surface area of 3,923 acres.
+A glacial finger lake at 9.9 miles (15.9 km) long, is nearly the same length at Lake McDonald but not as wide or deep.
+It’s depth is 300 feet (91 m) with a surface area of 3,923 acres.
 Saint Mary Lake lies almost 1500 feet higher than Lake McDonald at an elevation of 4,484 feet (1,367 m).
 The waters of this Lake are also cooler and rarely rise above 50°F (10°C).
 Because of the cold winters on the east side of Glacier Park, the lake is often completely frozen over with ice up to 4 feet (1.2 m) thick.
-Saint Mary Lake is fed by Saint Mary River at the western end of the Lake.
+Saint Mary Lake is fed by Saint Mary River at the western end of the lake.

-This amazing Glacier Park lake is located along the Going-To-The-Sun Road just inside the Saint Mary entrance to Glacier Park.
+This beautiful Glacier Park lake is located along the Going-To-The-Sun Road just inside the Saint Mary entrance to Glacier Park.
 Saint Mary Lake is surrounded by mountain peaks with Red Eagle Mountain being one of the more prominent ones.
 It is home to various trout species.
-Because of it’s cool waters, it is not very conducive for swimming – anyway for not very long.
+Because of it’s cool waters, it is not very conducive for swimming – at least for not very long.
 The most notable feature of Saint Mary Lake is Wild Goose Island.
 The town of Saint Mary is located at the northeastern end of the lake.
 About half way up the Lake, you can catch one of the boat tours on Saint Mary Lake.

 Avalanche Lake sits in a bowl shaped canyon surrounded by Bearhat Mountain, Little Matterhorn, and Mount Brown.
 Avalanche Lake was named by Dr. Lyman Sperry for all the avalanches he heard roaring down the mountains surrounding the lake as he scaled the basin trying to reach the glacier above it.
 At an elevation of 3,905 ft (1,190 m), the trail to Avalanche Lake is one of the first to open in Glacier National Park.